1Hive/markee/ARCHITECTURE.md

     M -->|"pricingStrategy pointer"| IPS
     IPS -->|"when revNetEnabled\n(v6 — pending)"| RT
 ```

-**Key behaviours:**
-- Every Markee's `pricingStrategy` points to its parent Leaderboard. `setMessage/addFunds` can only be called by `pricingStrategy`.
-- A Markee can migrate off a Leaderboard to a different strategy (e.g. FixedStrategy) via `migratePricingStrategy()`.
-- **FixedStrategy** is used only by the 3 static markees on the home page ("this is a sign.", etc.).
+- **FixedStrategy** is a very basic pricing strategy that has a fixed price that anyone can pay to change the message at any time.
+It's a proof of concept, and used by the 3 static markees on the home page ("this is a sign.", etc.).
-- RevNet (`project 119` on Base, terminal `0x2dB6d704058E552DeFE415753465df8dF0361846`) receives a platform fee when `revNetEnabled = true` — currently `false`, waiting for RevNet v6.
-Currently 100% of payment goes to beneficiary.
+- RevNet (`project ID` on Base, terminal `0x...`) receives a platform fee when `revNetEnabled = true`.
+When `false`, 100% of payment goes to beneficiary.
-- Canonical implementation: `contracts/v1.0/` (v1.1 adds `platformFeeReceiver`).

 ---